Building a Quote Server with PowerRPC

 }

-Run powerRPC to compile quote.idl
+powerRPC quote.idl

 quote.h

-The common header file for
+Common header file for client and server

 quote_xdr.c